Bishop Joseph Strickland

 He is married to Theresa nee Gallagher, sister of Fr Timothy Gallagher O.M.V.
 They have eight children, four boys (two of them celibate, one a priest) and four girls.
 Theresa and Pat have 17 grandchildren (one within the womb).

-Ted is the author of many bestselling books, including The Thunder of Justice: The Warning, The Miracle, The Chastisement, The Era of Peace (co-written with Maureen Flynn); The Hope of the Wicked: The Master Plan to Rule the World; Idols in the House; and The Great Transformation: Finding Peace of Soul in Troubled Times.
-He has been a guest on radio shows, spoken at conferences and seminars, and produced two Catholic films: "Prophecy and the New Times" and "Key to the Triumph."
+His books include his most recent bestseller, Diabolical Disorientation: The Roots of the Crisis in the Church, Faily, Nation, and Culture.
+Past works include many bestselling titles including The Thunder of Justice: The Warning, The Miracle, The Chastisement, The Era of Peace (co-written with Maureen Flynn); The Hope of the Wicked: The Master Plan to Rule the World; Idols in the House; and The Great Transformation: Finding Peace of Soul in Troubled Times.
+He has written numerous articles as a contributing writer for Signs of the Times Magazine and Website (Sign.org).

 Award-winning author Cathy Gilmore pours her passion into energizing children, families, and schools with the transforming power of virtue.
 Cathy grew up as a child who was afraid of nearly everything, nearly all the time, but with God's grace, her life was transformed with the strength of virtue.

 Cathy enjoys helping others to be heroes; her Tiny Virtue Heroes storybooks empower readers with the desire for virtue using Jesus’ preferred teaching method of telling stories.
 With a menagerie of tiny insect and animal “sidekicks,” her stories lead children to admire the heroic virtue of biblical and missionary real-life heroes of holiness.
 At the same time, she empowers grown-ups to be virtue mentors to help unleash the virtue hero inside of each child they love.